 How to make this recipe

-Step 1: Prepare the Pork
+Step 1: Prepare the pork

-Step 2: Sear the Bananas
+Step 2: Sear the bananas

-Step 3: Sear the Carrots and Sweet Potatoes
+Step 3: Sear the carrots and sweet potatoes

-Step 4: Sear the Pork Belly
+Step 4: Sear the pork

-Step 5: Sear the Chorizo
+Step 5: Sear the chorizo

-Step 6: Sauté Aromatics and Tomato Paste
+Step 6: Sauté aromatics and tomato paste

-Add more oil if necessary, and reduce to medium heat.
+Add more oil if needed, and lower the heat to medium.
 Sauté the onion and garlic until softened.
-Add the tomato paste, letting it cook until it caramelizes and deepens in color.

-Step 7: Add the Pork, Liquid, and Seasonings
+Step 7: Add the pork, liquid, and seasonings

 Step 8: Simmer

-Step 9: Add More Ingredients
+Step 9: Add more ingredients

-Step 10: Add Bananas and Veggies
+Step 10: Add bananas and veggies

 Serve your Pochero (with Pork) with steamed white rice and enjoy!
 Keep leftovers in the refrigerator for 3-4 days, or freeze them to extend their shelf life.